Celebrity restaurants that failed

 Gefundenes Fressen BBQ DLX/Facebook

-Unfortunately, the stylish spot wouldn’t last forever, and Samy Deluxe (real name Samy Sorge) announced that the restaurant would be closing in 2020.
-The rapper left the restaurant world, saying that it was a hard business while also setting out his intentions to keep the restaurant’s premises to record a podcast and create content.
+Unfortunately, the stylish spot didn’t last and Deluxe (real name Samy Sorge) announced that it would be closing in 2020.
+The rapper left the restaurant world, saying that it was a hard business to be involved in, while also setting out his intentions to keep the restaurant’s premises to record a podcast and create content.

 Jason Merritt/Getty Images/Dion Hinchcliffe/Flickr/CC BY-SA 2.0